clearSnow/android-orm-benchmark-1/README.md

 - The times are in milliseconds.
 - The results are shown on the device and are also logged to Logcat.

 The results below combine the in-memory database results with the on disk database results side by side.
-They are from a Nexus 6 Android 7.1.1.
+They are from a HUAWEI Mate 10 Android 8.0.

 - CREATE_TABLE
 ![create_table](results/create_table.png)